 A Short History of Germany

-By Tim Lambert Ancient Germany About 55 BC Julius Caesar conquered the Roman province of Gaul.
+By Tim Lambert Ancient Germany About 55 BC, Julius Caesar conquered the Roman province of Gaul.
 He made the Rhine the frontier of the new province.
 It was a natural defensive barrier.
-Later the Romans also chose the Danube as a frontier.
-They also created a ditch and earth bank with a wooden palisade from… Continue reading A Short History of Germany
+Later, the Romans also chose the Danube as a frontier.
+They also created a ditch and an earth bank with a wooden palisade… Continue reading A Short History of Germany

 A Short History of Greece